-Within two lines of research our lab combines cell biological and biochemical approaches to reveal how the cell cycle control machinery and thus the decision to continue or halt cell cycle progression is regulated by ubiquitin/ubiquitin-like molecules and thiol oxidation.
+Within two lines of research our lab combines cell biological and biochemical approaches to reveal how the cell cycle control machinery and thus the decision to continue or halt cell cycle progression is regulated by ubiquitin/ubiquitin-like molecules and cysteine oxidation.
 Since key cell cycle regulators often are targeted by multiple PTMs we are in particular interested in deciphering cross-talk between cell cycle regulatory PTMs.

 To enable cutting edge research in the laboratory and translate our findings into potential approaches to treat cancer we routinely develop new technologies and molecules enabling us identify, visualize and manipulate cell cycle proteins and their PTMs at will.

 Long considered as cytotoxic reagents, reactive oxygen species (ROS) at the right concentration promote cell proliferation in cell culture, stem cells and model organisms.
 However, how ROS signaling is coordinated with cell cycle progression and integrated into the cell cycle control machinery on the molecular level remains unsolved.

 Thus, we investigate how reactive oxygen species (ROS) produced by the cell itself or during radiotherapy regulate the cell cycle control machinery and thus the decision to proliferate or not to proliferate by using normal and cancer cells as experimental models.